We get questions like this after users upgrade Outlook:

-I upgraded to Outlook 2010.
+I upgraded Outlook.
 I heard that the NK2 file is no longer being used and was replaced by Suggested Contacts.
 My NK2 file was renamed to profile_name.nk2.old.
 When I start typing names in Outlook, addresses come up so everything appears to be working well, except that I don't see any of my contacts from the NK2 file in the Suggested Contacts folder.
 Why didn't my contacts from the NK2 file correctly import into Suggested Contacts folder?

 Outlook 2010 is working fine, but there is some confusion about the auto-complete list and the Suggested Contacts feature.